raphink/augeas-talks/rmll-2012/rst/augeas-rmll-2012.rst

 A tree
 --------

-Augeas turns configuration files into a tree structure
+Augeas turns configuration files into a tree structure:

 .. class:: small
 .. code-block:: augtool-shell